Are you sure?

 • Hoisting Engineer Mobile Crane Operator Branch 1 requires 6,000 apprenticeship hours, including two 240-hour in-school training sessions; specific driver’s license requirements also apply; Branch 1 is a Red Seal trade

-• Branch 2 is a 1000-hour apprenticeship, including one 240-hour in-school training session
+• Branch 2 is a 1000-hour apprenticeship, including a 240-hour in-school training session

-• Hoisting Engineer Tower Crane Operator requires a 3,000-hour apprenticeship
+• Hoisting Engineer Tower Crane Operator requires a 3,000-hour apprenticeship; Tower Crane Operator is a Red Seal trade

 • Members of Union of Operating Engineers; unions takes on apprentices each year and pays percentage of journeyperson's wage, with benefits